danyalziakhan/sfmlSnake2D/README.md

 (Note: only Linux is supported currently)

-It requires SFML 2.1, TGUI and Thor.
+It requires SFML 2.1+ and TGUI.

 ```
 $ make